Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 4 - Last lines of a file: Script displays last 10 lines of a file.

 Task 5 -I'd prefer the first ones actually: Script displays first 10 lines of a file.

+Task 6 - Line #2: Script displays third line of a file.